condemil/gist/README.md

 Where USERNAME is your Github username.
 Save the token generated and paste it in the settings section under the token option.

 # Options

-If you're using OS X and have a keychain entry for github.com, no configuration is needed.
-Otherwise, edit the settings file (it should open automatically the first time you use a Gist command).
-Note you must specifiy either username AND password or token.
+Edit the settings file (it should open automatically the first time you use a Gist command) to specifiy either token.

-*   `"username": ""`

-    You can enter your GitHub username here

-*   `"password": ""`
+*   `"token": ""`

-    You can enter your GitHub password here
+    You must enter your GitHub token here

 *   `"https_proxy": http://user:pass@proxy:port`